 Preparation of Flavored Salt in 3 Homemade Versions

-Weigh all ingredients using bowls and scales, then place them in the blender and blend coarsely.
-If the salt heats up, let it cool, and once cooled, pour it into the jar, label it with the name delicate/green, close it, and set aside.
+Weigh all the ingredients using small bowls and a scale, then place them in the blender and blend coarsely.
+If the salt heats up, let it cool, and once cooled, pour it into the jar, label it with the delicate/green name, close it, and set it aside.

-This salt is suitable for use on meat (white and red), fish, vegetables, bruschetta, roasted potatoes.
-It is a versatile salt because it remains very delicate!
+This salt is suitable for use on meat (white and red), fish, vegetables, bruschetta, roast potatoes, basically it’s a multipurpose salt because it remains very delicate!

-Using the scales and bowl, weigh all the ingredients, mix them well, and pour them into the jar.
-In this case, no blending is necessary, close it and label it with aromatic/India.
+Using a scale and a bowl, weigh all the ingredients, mix them well, and pour them into the jar.
+In this case, there’s no need to blend, close it, and label it with aromatic/India.

 This salt is suitable for use with: white meats (chicken, turkey, rabbit), to season and flavor risottos and broths.

 Weigh all the ingredients, then mix them in a bowl and pour them into the jar.
-If you want, before jarring, you can blend everything like in the first delicate salt, but personally, I prefer to leave it natural, close it with a lid, and label it with spicy/fire.
+If you like, before jarring, you can blend everything like in the first delicate salt, but I personally prefer to leave this one natural, close with a lid, and label it with spicy/fire.

-This salt is dedicated to those who love strong flavors and is suitable for use with: red meats, bbq ribs, pasta sauces, fish dishes like mussel stew or wherever a spicy note is needed.
+This salt is dedicated to those who love bold flavors and is suitable for use with: red meats, BBQ ribs, pasta sauces, fish dishes like mussel soup, or anywhere you need a spicy note.

-TIPS FOR PACKAGING JARS AND GIVING THEM AS GIFTS AT CHRISTMAS OR OTHER OCCASIONS
+TIPS FOR PACKAGING JARS AND GIVING THEM AS GIFTS FOR CHRISTMAS OR OTHER OCCASIONS

-To package this flavored salt in 3 homemade versions, I recommend, once the jar is closed, applying the label with the type of salt, then using a string to attach around the jar a card/tag with the intended uses for each type of salt (uses found below each preparation in the dedicated section above).
+To package this flavored salt in 3 homemade versions, I recommend, once the jar is closed, applying a label with the type of salt name, then using a string to attach around the jar a card with the intended uses for each type of salt (uses which you can find written below each preparation in the dedicated section above).

-You can gift individual flavors/jars packaged as described above or you can gift all 3 flavors together, packaging them (in addition to cards and strings as described above) inside a wooden crate (easily found in DIY stores at a low price) along with a Christmas-themed towel, they will be very appreciated gifts, I assure you!
+You can give individual flavors/jars packaged as described above, or you can give all 3 flavors together packed (in addition to tags and strings as written above) inside a wooden crate (easily found at DIY stores at a low price) along with a Christmas-themed tea towel, they will be very appreciated gifts, I assure you!

 Can I use regular salt instead of pink salt?

-Yes, you can use regular salt, but you should remember that it remains more “savory/salty” than pink salt, so the aromas will be a bit less pronounced, but it will still be good.
+Yes, you can use regular salt, but remember it is more “flavorful/salty” than pink salt, so the aromas will be slightly less pronounced but it will still be good.